-de Land, Colin,
+de Land, Colin, b.
+1955 d.
+2003

-New York, N.Y.
+Active in New York, N.Y.

-Collection size: 15.4 linear feet
+Collection size: 15.6 linear feet

-Biographical/Historical Note: Colin de Land (1955-2003) was a New York art dealer whose galleries in the East Village, Soho, and Chelsea promoted cutting-edge artists with interests ranging from institutional critique to video to abstract painting.
-De Lands American Fine Arts gallery on Wooster Street in particular became a staging ground and refuge for figures in the alternative art world, with de Land acting as ringmaster and provocateur.
+Biographical/Historical Note: Colin de Land (1955-2003) was a New York art dealer whose galleries in the East Village, SoHo, and Chelsea promoted cutting-edge artists with interests ranging from institutional critique to video to abstract painting.
+De Land's American Fine Arts gallery on Wooster Street in particular became a staging ground and refuge for figures in the alternative art world, with de Land acting as ringmaster and provocateur.
 Mr. de Land took over the Chelsea space of his wife, Pat Hearn, after she died in 2000, where he staged a notorious performance by the band The Voluptuous Horror of Karen Black led by the performance artist Kembra Pfahler, who became his companion.
 Mr. de Land studied philosophy and linguistics at New York University and helped found the New York Armory Show.